Visiting the Florida Panhandle? There are some amazing things to do in Pensacola and the Gulf Islands National Seashore.

-This property is so big that it lies in two states, Florida and Mississippi.
+This property is so big that it lies in two states, Florida and Alabama.
 And, it’s divided into 12 district areas.
 The protected regions include mainland areas and parts of seven islands.

 Things To Do at Gulf Islands National Seashore

 If you’re interested in a little history or staying at the Fort Pickens Campground, head over to Fort Pickens.
 It is located west of Pensacola Beach and features historic fortifications from the early 1800s through the mid-1900s.
 It also has miles of beaches.

 There’s a lot of hubbub in the areas around Pensacola Beach, but we like to head east in the direction of Santa Rosa Island.

 This stretch of the National Seashore is about seven miles long.
 There is almost no development until you get to the pier at Navarre Beach and the high rise waterfront condos nearby.